abdallahelgedawy/BostaTask/README.md

 - **No third-party DI framework**: Chose manual dependency injection for simplicity and testability in a small project.
 - **Alamofire instead of URLSession**: To simplify request/response handling and focus on architecture.
+- **No Snapshot Testing**: Testing is skipped in this version to focus on architecture and networking.
 ---